dfinke/edge-powershell/README.md

 ```

 ## Displays the correct string output
-But requires the Out-String.
+But requires the **_Out-String_**.
 Plus, it would be prefered to get the powershell objects back to the pipeline.

 ```
 node .\test.js 'Get-Process | where handles -gt 700 | Out-string' | ConvertFrom-Json